informedcitizenry/z80DotNet/README.md

 startstr    .string str(start) ; assembles as $34,$39,$31,$35,$32
                                ; literally the digits "4","9","1","5","2"
 ```
-Assembly source text is assumed to be UTF-8, and by default, the output is also encoded as UTF-8.
+Assembly source text is assumed to be UTF-8, and by default the output is also encoded as UTF-8.
 The output encoding can be changed.
-The `.encoding` directive selects an encoding, either one pre-defined or custom.
+Use the `.encoding` directive to select an encoding, either one pre-defined or custom.
 The encoding name follows the same rules as labels.
 The default encoding is `none`.

-Encodings can be modified using the `.map` and `.unmap` directives.
-After selecting an encoding, you can map a UTF-8 character to an output codepoint as follows:
+Text encodings are modified using the `.map` and `.unmap` directives.
+After selecting an encoding, you can map a UTF-8 character to a custom code point (Unicode character) as follows:

 ```
             ;; select encoding